arjunkc/scanner-scripts/README.md

 ## Introduction

-This is a work in progress, but you can test them on your machine as long as you you have the required packages.

 These are linux enhancement scripts to Brother's brscan-skey scripts.
 I have tested the scripts on the following consumer brother scanners:

     DCP-L2540DW (no automatic duplex)